 The legal document’s purpose is to present facts and opinions in the most straightforward manner possible, and we imagine that the intended readership of legal documents are lawyers and judges, who we assume are not particularly poetic.

-Obviously there are plenty of lawyers and judges who are poets in their own time, but when they are in court they’re utterly prosaic.
+Obviously there are plenty of lawyers and judges who are poets in their free time, but when they are in court they’re utterly prosaic.

 Sentences of legal documents are written in a manner that attempt to exclude any ambiguity of meaning.
 Facts are plainly stated in the clearest way possible, and they can allow for only the one correct interpretation.